Quick Guide for Our Maternity Patients

 - Avoid x-rays.
 Medically necessary x-rays are usually not a problem in pregnancy, but you should be sure to tell the dentist or radiologist that you are pregnant; special shielding is sometimes used to protect your baby.
 Unnecessary x-rays should be avoided.

 - Stay out of hot tubs, steam rooms, and saunas.
 An increase in your core body temperature during the first trimester may contribute to birth defects.
 Later in pregnancy, spending time in a sauna or hot tub may lead to low blood pressure and fainting.

 - Hold off on that new tattoo, piercing, and BOTOX or dermal filler injections.
 With these elective cosmetic procedures, it’s better to be safe than sorry.

 There’s a lot to take care of before your baby arrives.
 Use the following checklist to make sure you’re ready for delivery day.

 Getting Ready for Delivery

 Modern prenatal care involves a lot of testing, which usually starts with a complete prenatal bloodwork panel in early pregnancy.
-Along the way, additional testing including sonograms, genetic screening, screening for gestational diabetes, vaginal cultures, and other recommended testing.
+Along the way, welll guide you through additional testing including sonograms, genetic screening, screening for gestational diabetes, vaginal cultures, and other recommended testing.
 For an overview of recommended testing, see our Prenatal Care page.

 Certain vaccinations are recommended in pregnancy, including vaccination against influenza (during flu season) and vaccination against pertussis (whooping cough).
 We will guide you with specific recommendations for you during pregnancy.